zhuangh/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][norm_set]

-I decided to generate additional data because I found a mispredicted example from the new signs I downloaded from the website.
-Due to the time constraint of this project, I used only the scaling and cropping method to generate extra data to help recognize this kind of images.
+I decided to generate additional data because I found one misprediction among the 5 new signs from the website is due to the scaling issue.
+Due to the time constraint of this project, I used only the scaling and cropping method to generate extra data samples to help recognize this kind of images.
 Here the examples of original images and the augmented images:

 ![alt text][scaled]